 6).
-Terminal 1 and 2 are the common contacts for the terminal 3/4/5.
+Terminal 1 is the common contact for the terminal 3/4/5.
 There are two ways to operate terminal 3, 4 and 5.

-6.a) Connecting a normally open (NO) momentary push button switch between the terminal (3, 4 or 5) to the COM (1 or 2).
+6.a) Connecting a normally open (NO) momentary push button switch between the terminal (3, 4 or 5) to the COM (1).
 Please note, the function starts when you release (or open) the button of the switch, not when you press down the switch.

-6.b) Connecting a DC logic signal (TTL or CMOS or voltage in the range from 3 to 30 VDC) between the terminal (3, 4 or 5) to the COM (1 or 2).
+6.b) Connecting a DC logic signal (TTL or CMOS or voltage in the range from 3 to 30 VDC) between the terminal (3, 4 or 5) to the COM (1).
 Please note, the function is rising-edge triggered.
 The logic signal should normally be at high level.
 The function starts when the signal goes from low to high.
-If you have an inverted logic signal, you need to connect a NPN transistor between terminal and COM; add 10 kohm resistor to the gate for signal input.
+If you have an inverted logic signal, you need to connect a NPN transistor between terminal and COM; add 10k Ohm resistor to the gate for signal input.